Observe. Ask questions. Make and test predictions. Evaluate. Repeat.

 Friends of the St. Clair River and the St. Clair County Health Department received a grant in June 2021 to revisit previous stream monitoring sites in order to collect new water quality data.
 Read the story here.

-St. Clair County experienced a severe outbreak of Gypsy Moth caterpillars recently.
-Friends of the St. Clair River is collecting information and performing Gypsy Moth egg mass surveys locally to determine next year's impacts.
+St. Clair County experienced a severe outbreak of Spongy Moth caterpillars recently.
+Friends of the St. Clair River is collecting information and performing Spongy Moth egg mass surveys locally to determine next year's impacts.
 Please report issues with this pest to St. Clair County.